ArcherDiaz/Rivr/README.md

  - pinging system for detecting dead user
  - randomized urls
  - random profile photos
- - mobile landscape mode, on stream focused bug. the stream freezes/pauses. uhh maybe have pause check on the ontap of the stream
+ - mobile landscape mode, on stream focused bug. the stream freezes/pauses. uhh maybe have a pause check on the ontap of the stream

 ## License